You can also read answers to common questions on:

-Written authority: The member can provide a written authority, which clearly states the name of the person/s and firm (if applicable) nominated as a third party.
+Written authority: We accept written authority supplied by a member, so long as it clearly states the name of the person/s and firm (if applicable) nominated as a third party.

-All requests for written authority must be signed by the member and include at least three points of valid identification that we can match to the member’s file.
+All requests for written authority must be signed by the member and include at least three points of valid identification that we can match to their CSS membership.

-Each time you (the third party) calls, you will be asked to provide four points of member identification.
+Each time you (the third party) call, you will be asked to provide four points of member identification.